j13343sh/Rune-Factory-Inheritance-Research/articles/Triple-Gift-Mechanics.md

+# Triple Gift Mechanics in Rune Factory

 ## Overview

-In Rune Factory 4 Special and Rune Factory 5, friendship gain from gifts appears to be separated by gift category.
+In **Rune Factory 4 Special** and **Rune Factory 5**, friendship gained from gifts appears to be evaluated by separate gift categories.

-During repeated gameplay, I observed that a character can gain friendship from multiple gift categories on the same day.
+Through repeated gameplay observations, I found that a character can receive friendship gains from multiple gift categories on the same day.

-This means that instead of giving only one gift per day, players may be able to gain friendship from:
+Instead of giving only one gift per day, it may be possible to gain friendship from:

 - one normal gift
 - one favorite gift
 - one loved gift

-on the same day.
+during the same day.

-This changed how I think about daily friendship farming.
+This observation significantly changed my approach to long-term friendship farming.

 ---

 ## Key Takeaway

-Normal, favorite, and loved gifts appear to have separate daily friendship gain limits.
+Normal, favorite, and loved gifts appear to have independent daily friendship gain limits.

-This means a simple daily routine can produce up to three friendship gains per character per day.
+As a result, a simple daily routine may produce up to **three friendship gains per character per day**.

-Normal Gift + Favorite Gift + Loved Gift = Three Friendship Gains
+**Normal Gift + Favorite Gift + Loved Gift = Three Friendship Gains**

-This article introduces the basic mechanics behind that idea and how it can be used for long-term friendship farming.
+This article explains the basic mechanics behind this observation and introduces one practical approach for long-term friendship farming.

 ---